Level IV: Master Sommelier Diploma Examination Details

 Who can take the Master Sommelier Diploma Examination?

-Students who pass the Advanced Course (on the average about 25%-30%) are eligible to take the Master Sommelier Examination itself.
-The pass rate for the Master Sommelier Examination is approximately 10%.
+Students who pass the Advanced Exam (on the average about 25%-30%) are eligible to apply to take the Master Sommelier Examination itself.
+The pass rate for the Master Sommelier THEORY Examination is approximately 10%.

 Part 1.
 Practical Restaurant Wine Service and Salesmanship